apache/hudi/docs/_docs/0.7.0/2_4_configurations.md

 #### withAutoCommit(autoCommit = true) {#withAutoCommit}
 Property: `hoodie.auto.commit`<br/>
 <span style="color:grey">Should HoodieWriteClient autoCommit after insert and upsert.
 The client can choose to turn off auto-commit and commit on a "defined success condition"</span>

-#### withAssumeDatePartitioning(assumeDatePartitioning = false) {#withAssumeDatePartitioning}
-Property: `hoodie.assume.date.partitioning`<br/>
-<span style="color:grey">Should HoodieWriteClient assume the data is partitioned by dates, i.e three levels from base path.
-This is a stop-gap to support tables created by versions < 0.3.1.
-Will be removed eventually </span>

 #### withConsistencyCheckEnabled(enabled = false) {#withConsistencyCheckEnabled}
 Property: `hoodie.consistency.check.enabled`<br/>